Trump Sees Ivanka Trump As His ‘Prized Possession,’ Claims CNN Anchor

 Cooper weighed in by saying people wouldn’t be looking at the situation as being normal if Chelsea Clinton shadowed her mother Hillary Clinton in meetings.
 Powers, who was once a Fox News contributor, said that Trump holds Ivanka as a “prized possession” and he is very proud of that possession.

 She went on to convey that she doesn’t think that Trump realizes how people are not as blown away when Ivanka shows up as Trump would like to think.
 He doesn’t understand that her presence isn’t that impressive to folks, and when she does show up, “nobody cares,” said Powers.
-Mocking an Ivanka-like reception in Trump’s mind she said, “Oh my gosh, Ivanka’s here!
+Mocking an Ivanka-like reception in Trump’s mind, she said, “Oh my gosh, Ivanka’s here!
 This is so amazing!”

 Ivanka Trump interrupted a key White House meeting, and Republicans were not happy https://t.co/67CSUMwFXq pic.twitter.com/ehwX1KPrSo